chiasm-project/chiasm/README.md

 Latest version: [chiasm-v0.2.0.js](http://chiasm-project.github.io/chiasm/chiasm-v0.2.0.js)

+## Usage

 You can include it in your page like this:

 ```html
 <script src="http://chiasm-project.github.io/chiasm/chiasm-v0.2.0.js"></script>
 ```

+This will introduce a global variable `Chiasm`, which is a constructor function for instances of the Chiasm runtime environment.

 Chiasm can also be used as an [NPM module](https://www.npmjs.com/package/chiasm).
 To install, run